 While Xanax is abused alone, as explained by American Family Physician (AFP) it is more often abuse with another drug (polydrug abuse).
 The user’s primary purposes here is to increase (in regards to desired, pleasurable feelings), level out or reduce (negative) symptoms of a certain drug.
 A benzo may be used to magnify the pleasurable effect a person seeks or to self-treat withdrawal.

-What About Self-Medication, Is That Okay?
+What About Self-Medication for Stress and Other Conditions, Is That Okay?

 Some individuals don’t even realize they are abusing Xanax.
 You might wonder how this is possible.
 This form of abuse takes a more easily disguised form at times: self-medication.
 These drug abusers may actually have a prescription for Xanax, while others may not (these individuals may buy or receive the drug illegally).

-In these cases a person may be struggling with a valid medical need which was/is, or they think could be, treated with Valium.
+In these cases, a person may be struggling with a valid medical need which was/is, or they think could be, treated with Valium.
 The difference here is that they are not using the medication as directed by a doctor either because they’re:

 - Taking it in amounts greater and/or more frequent than prescribed